ExperiBass/QRANode/README.md

 qranode({apiKey: "THIS_IS_A_KEY", dataType: 'hex16', amount: 5, blockSize: 2}) // get 5 hex strings, each string consisting of 2 hex blocks between 0000 and ffff
 ```

 The API returns a JSON object with the success status, the type requested, the length of the array, and the array of numbers.
+The example below is the result of a request for two hex16 numbers with a block size of 4.

 ```js
 {